 :18 THE PROCESS (X2)

 Weinhardt says S-C-E continued to work on the agreements to move the new casino forward even as the legal actions continued.

 :16 BREAK GROUND

-He says the building on the new casino continued even after the original ruling stayed the license.
+He says the building on best place to buy ultram online the new casino continued even after the original ruling stayed the license.
 Weinhardt says that was S-C-E’s strategy.

 :28 MESS WITH THAT